rearinghardcore/ARTMS/README.md

 This command generates a new key and updates your .env file.

 Step 5: Set Up the Database
+Make sure that you have XAMPP installed in your local system.
+Ensure that the Apache, MySQL and Filezilla modules are running.
+Configure the Apache's PHP.ini in XAMPP by pressing the config button under the Actions column.
+Find the ;extension=gd and remove the semi colon in that specific line to run the QR code library embedded in the ARTMS system.

 Database Migration
 Run the database migrations to create the necessary tables in your database.